Q: Will there be more books?

 (Side note: One of my favorite things to do is look at some of my beginning writing to make me feel better about myself.
 If you want to see some of MY beginning writing, and also feel better about yourself, I have a Batman FanFiction called The Guise of Reason, linked here: THE LINK I wrote it about 4 years into my writing journey, when I was 15-17 years old.
 I think it’ll make you feel better about yourself, too.)

 (Other side note: Write what you love!
 I’ve written all of my books because I love the story, and I love the characters.
-Trillion and Margot are my best buds, and you’ll meet some of my other best friends very, very soon.)
+Trillion, Margot, and James are my best buds, and you’ll meet some of my other best friends as time goes on.)

 Q: When is your next book coming out?
 Tomorrow?